MathijsTak/AI-Creator/README.md

 ## Own research
 To know more about heart failure, we did some research on the heart.
 We learned how to heart functions and how heart failure can arise.
-To read more about the research we did, click [here](
+To read more about the research we did, click [here](https://github.com/MathijsTak/Pacemaker-ai/raw/main/The%20heart.docx)

-The contractions of the heart are coordinated by the superior node.
-It sends impulses to the atrioventricular node, the impulses go through to the muscles via the purkinje fibers.
-This allows the muscles to contract simultaneously.
-This is essential for the functioning of the heart.

 ## Product
 We made a program that is able to create and train a model and then predict unknown data